yetanotherfrancisdeveloper/recommender-systems-bibliometric-analysis/README.md

 </p>

 It is easy to notice the steady growth in the number of publications per year.
 We wanted to understand what were the main topics that drove this growth.
-To dp this we decided to cluster the last 1000 papers published with the LDA algorithm.
+To do this we decided to cluster the last 1000 papers published with the LDA algorithm.
 The results from the algorithm are shown in the image below.